scarf005/Cataclysm-BN/docs/src/content/docs/en/dev/guides/compiling/vs.md

-# Compilation guide for Windows (using Visual Studio and vcpkg)
+---
+title: Visual Studio + vcpkg
+---

 This guide contains steps required to allow compilation of Cataclysm-BN on Windows using Visual Studio and vcpkg.